dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 4. The **user** establishes a link between his or her primary Ethereum address and this secondary address.
 To do so the user can manually call the `mapAddress` method of the `Mapper` contract or use a special **wallet app** developed for this purpose.
 This step requires the user to spend a minimum amount of gas from his primary account.
 5. Once the link between addresses is established, the mobile application will show a confirmation dialog.
 If the user confirms, the mapping is established and the process is complete.

+One of the added benefits of this approach is that it makes throwaway accounts harder to use.
+Point 4 forces the user to spend Ether to establish the mapping between his personal Ethereum address and the login-only address.
+This way, third-parties can be sure that the Ethereum account used by the user is not a throwaway account (i.e. a spam account).

 ### Authentication
 ![Authentication](https://cdn.auth0.com/blog/ethereum3/Login-System.png)